 I have been taking photographs from an early age from around the mid 1990's and share a big passion for all things railway and shipping related.
 I am also into most things heritage and take a big interest in military history.

 I generally post my overall collection of photographs on Flickr at http://www.flickr.com/photos/32865578@N02/

 This site focuses on the shipping only and replaces the old 'fotopic' site which disappeared in 2011.
 Because of this a lot of images don't have any captions but rest assured i will be adding these over time along with any additional slide scans which didn't feature previously.

 I aim to take a quality view of general happenings along the ship canal and north west region.
 As you will see from browsing my site i aim to tell a story with most of my images so that they are informative.
-I don't tend to upload vast quantities of images with little caption detail which could then dilute the content and just become another photo site.
+I don't tend to just upload vast quantities of images with little caption detail which could then dilute the content and just become another photo site.